SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 31 October, 2024 at 23:34:50
+# Last Refreshed - 01 November, 2024 at 23:34:17
 The Latest Activity was a Ride -

 <b>Halloween in Washington State,. 🎃🎃</b>

 which happened on 31 October, 2024 at 08:47:06

-Which is 0 years, 0 months, 0 days, 14 hours and 47 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 14 hours and 47 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/12793019299